-COLOR plays in integral role in how your brand is perceived.
-As designers, we are fascinated with COLOR psychology and implementing the right COLOR palettes for the brands that we create.
+Color plays in integral role in how your brand is perceived.
+As designers, we are fascinated with color psychology and implementing the right color palettes for the brands that we create.

 In regards to design firms and creative industries, we have noticed a shift towards calm, muted tones and lots of white space.
 This looks awesome and we love the modern and professional look it creates.
 However, we have found that this design trend can be repetitive and significantly limit brand recognition.

 Blue: We first chose a navy blue because it is often associated with stability, security and reliability.
 A strong and reliable presence is the foundation of our brand.
 We also choose blue as the principal color because it is relaxing and we wanted our web presence to be calming and inviting.
 We find blues to be timeless and less likely to be colors that we will become tired of over time.

 Yellow: We chose yellow because it is bright, energetic and sparks innovation.
 Yellow is associated with happiness and positivity.
 Our brand is deeply rooted in the community and our we continuously strive to be a positive force championing our fellow entrepreneurs.
 We are all smiles when it comes to working hard and having a great time while doing it.